AyanUpadhaya/MyStuffs/README.md

 # MyStuffs
 All the programming's I do with python.
-The codes are about what I understand about codes...
+The codes are about what I understand about codes.

+Hi I am Ayan Upadhaya from Bangladesh
+I started my coding journey in 2021.
+The programming language I currently learning is Python.
+I am also interested in Jaavascript.
+My is to become a full stack web developer
+You can contact me: ayanu881@gmail.com